 How Many Times A Week Should You Undertake Piano Lessons?

-Normally students take piano courses once a week.
+Normally students take music lessons once a week.

 If that’s all you desired to know, then thanks for reading.